-In 1955, a young Dutch missionary went to a 'Socialist' youth congress in Poland, at that time a part of the Soviet bloc.
-He was going, not because he was a communist, but be-cause he was a Christian.
-His suitcase contained his Bible, a change of clothes and hun-dreds of tracts entitled The Way of Salvation, which he intended to give away.
+In 1955, a young Dutch missionary went to a Communist youth congress in Poland, at that time a part of the Soviet bloc.
+But he wasn’t a communist: he was a Christian.
+His suitcase contained his Bible, a change of clothes and hundreds of tracts entitled The Way of Salvation, which he intended to give away.

 STRENGTHEN THAT WHICH REMAINS...

-At the end of the trip, as the many thousands of delegates to the Youth Congress marched in a parade, he found himself looking on praying about what God wanted him to do.
+At the end of the trip, watching many thousands of delegates to the Youth Congress marching in a parade, Brother Andrew prayed about what God wanted him to do.
 He opened his Bible and found the passage which he came to see as a mission: "Wake Up!
 Strengthen what remains and is about to die."
 Revelation 3:2

 In subsequent years he was to travel many times behind the Iron Curtain, courageously putting his life on the line to smuggle Bibles at the height of the Cold War.
 His work went on to span many decades and geographic locations.
 In God's Smuggler, Brother Andrew's autobiography chronicling those early years, he details dangerous border crossings in his blue VW Beetle – which became known as 'the miracle car', for its ability to miraculously keep going.
 He developed a trademark prayer to say as he snuck Bibles and Christian literature across the border:

 MORE THAN BIBLES

-"When I first discovered a Persecuted Church behind the Iron Curtain the need was for Bibles," says Brother Andrew in the new sixtieth anniversary edition of God's Smuggler.
+"When I first discovered a Persecuted Church behind the Iron Curtain the need was for Bibles," says Brother Andrew.
 "But as our ministry expanded, other needs emerged.
 For example, in some countries pastors have little or no seminary training.
 We provide them with training so they can be more effective leaders of their congregations.
-In other regions Christians are dis-criminated against, denied education and quality job opportunities.
+In other regions Christians are discriminated against, denied education and quality job opportunities.
 So we may strengthen the Church by providing small loans to help Christians start businesses.
 The needs and thus the strategies vary from country to country."

 Today, of course, Europe has changed.
 The main threat to Christians today comes not from Communism, but from radical Islam.
 Brother Andrew has travelled extensively in the Islamic world, talking to the leaders of Hamas, Islamic Jihad and Hezbollah.
 He is among the few Western leaders to regularly travel to the Middle East as an ambassador for Christ to these groups.
 He has also broken Christian religious barriers by preaching in Catholic and Coptic Orthodox churches.

-Today, Brother Andrew and his wife, Corrie, live in Holland and have five children and eight grandchildren.
-He has received many honours and awards.
+Brother Andrew has received many honours and awards.
 He was knighted by Queen Beatrix of The Netherlands and in 1997, he received of the World Evangelical Fellowship’s Religious Liberty Award, in recognition of his lifetime service to the Persecuted Church.
 But perhaps the recognition that pleases him most is the copies of the KGB reports, which he obtained after the fall of the Iron Curtain.
 There were more than 150 pages about him, detailing his work in the Soviet Union and Eastern Europe.
 They knew a lot about 'Brother Andrew', and yet they were still not able to stop his work.